 You may be taking a look at your fireplace and wanting to install marble tile instead of the dingy looking tiles that have been there for years.
-It's a task suited for those with a lot of patience an determination, but well worth the effort.
-Here's how you can install marble tile on a fireplace.
+It's a task suited for those with a lot of patience and determination, but well worth the effort.

 Things You'll Need

 - Bonding mortar

 - Tile spacers

 - Large tiling sponge

 Remove the old tiles from the fireplace with a chisel.
 This is the hardest part of the job.
 Do your best not to pull sheetrock off the wall.
 Also be sure to peel off any mesh backing before moving on with installing the marble tile.